-At Delhi’s Shaheen Bagh, bulldozers ready to begin demolition drive
+Shaheen Bagh residents stage massive protest against demolition drive

-Residents could be seen sitting on roads and protesting to stop the bulldozers from razing structures.
+Aam Aadmi Party MLA Amanatullah Khan, who joined the demonstration, told reporters that there are no illegal structures in the area.

-A demolition exercise will be conducted in Delhi’s Shaheen Bagh area on Monday by Bharatiya Janata Party-ruled South Delhi Municipal Corporation, reported NDTV.
+A massive protest erupted in Delhi’s Shaheen Bagh on Monday ahead of a demolition drive planned by the Bharatiya Janata Party-ruled South Delhi Municipal Corporation, reported PTI.
+The Muslim-dominated neighbourhood was among the sites in the national capital where protests against the Citizenship Amendment Act were held in 2019 and 2020.

+Protestors shouted slogans against the civic body and the central government, demanding to stop the demolition drive.
+The exercise was soon halted amid the protest, reported NDTV.

+“People have already removed encroachments on my request,” he told reporters, according to ANI.
+‘Wazu khana’ [a place for washing hands and feet before the prayer] and toilets outside a mosque here were removed in presence of police, earlier.
+When there are no encroachments, why have they come here?
+Just to do politics?”

-The drive is part of a month-long exercise announced by South Delhi Municipal Corporation Mayor Mukesh Suryan on April 25.
+The demolition drive is part of a month-long exercise announced by South Delhi Municipal Corporation Mayor Mukesh Suryan on April 25.
 The mayor, however, does not have the power to order such action.
 A similar exercise was conducted in the Tughlakabad area on May 4.

 On Monday, Rajpal, the chairperson of the civic body’s central zone standing committee said that workers and officials were ready to begin the drive and that bulldozers have been organised, reported ANI.